Overview

 Thesis Seminar (B9398) and MS Thesis

-All MSFE students complete a substantial research project in the Thesis Seminar in the spring term of their second year.
+All MSFE students complete a substantial group research project in the Thesis Seminar in the spring term of their second year.
 The goal of this course is to gain experience producing research in quantitative finance.
-Students will design, execute, write, and present a thesis that involves original research on a topic approved by the course instructor.
+Students will work in teams to design, execute, write, and present a thesis that involves original research on a topic approved by the course instructor.
 The expectation is that students will complete the Thesis Seminar and the MSFE program by the end of the fourth term.

 Faculty